farneet24/CONTRAST/README.md

-# Hybrid Session-Based Recommendation System
+# Contrastive Temperature-Regulated Adaptive Session Training

 This is the official code for the paper: 'HybridGNN: Enhancing Session-based Recommendation with Graph Neural Networks and Representation Constraints'.